assessment at Trimley st martin

 TEACHER RECORDING & MONITORING

-Every half term the teachers will collate their notes, their annotated plans, photographs, work produced by the children, targets achieved on the individual tracking charts in the front of children's Literacy and Maths books and sit down to decide which children are secure in particular expectations.
+Every half term the teachers will collate their notes, their annotated plans, photographs, work produced by the children, assessments and work in children's Literacy and Maths books and sit down to decide which children are secure in particular expectations.
 They will use this information to enter data into the school's on-line tracking system: 'Target Tracker'.

 Teachers will then be able to analysis which children are working at expected and rates of progress.